AidynJones/portfolio/index.md

 ## 28/05/18(Week 8)

 This week we got the login system working by checking the database for a created user, also fixed a lot of bugs like multiple assignments on same week messing up table and unneeded tabs in navbar.
-A lot of this week was spent working on this portfolio
+A lot of this week was spent working on this portfolio.

+## 04/06/18(Week 9)

+This week I worked on getting a working api for use by the learning analytics project or use if this software is used in Project to allow the software to be integrated with other softwares.
+My api currently only provides all data from the database in json, I coded a create method for the api too but haven't included it yet as I am unsure if it will be needed.